 What were the first videos you shot for the channel?

 We filmed four Behind Barz freestyles with Che Lingo, D-Bo, Direman and Smartz.
 The one that really helped us was Fem Fel's Behind Barz.
 That helped put us more on the map with the South London lot.
 Attention-wise, we had a lot of North and West MCs, and a few South guys too, but when Fem Fel came on it was game over.
 Then, from there, people like Krept & Konan paid attention to us.

 In 2011, Krept & Konan's Behind Barz freestyle was one of few to have racked up more than one million views.
 Was this a breakthrough moment for the freestyle series?

-It was, because that put us on to an extent.
+It was, because—to an extent—that put us on.
 After that, Shower Mailk and Cashtastic hit us up, but Cash wasn't that big.
 So we said, "If you can bring through Shower Mailk, you can get a Behind Barz."
 Then he brought him through and got his freestyle.
 And that Cash Behind Barz done what it did for him.
 Then Young Adz and more artists came through, but everything started from the Krept & Konan one.

 How did you go about securing so many big music features?

 Ratlin's "Messiah" was a big moment for us, in terms of music videos.
 When that dropped, my bookings started coming in as a video director, because I shot that video.
 We got busy because of that video.
 Also, at the time, no one was doing behind-the-scenes content, so we did those to just build relationships with artists and get some extra content.
 That was quite important for us as well.